wuan/bo-android/README.md

 ## English

+### Version 1.2 (Android 4.0+)
+ * enabled Hardware acceleration

+### Version 1.1
+ * use AlarmManager and WakeLocks to ensure background service operation
+ * reduce amount of transferred data, when running in background
+ * alarm signal only at situation changes
+ * updated Blitzortung.org data access

 ### Version 1.0
  * tap on histogram zooms to full data area
  * tap on alarm radar zooms to current location